North Carolina short-term disability insurance is an important program for growing families.

 Pregnancy Bed Rest

-North Carolina does not have state level laws addressing parental leave from work.
-There are several federal laws that apply to workers across the nation.
-Eligibility is based upon type of employer, number of employees, and the number of hours worked, and other criteria.
+North Carolina family leave laws consist primary of federal regulations, which apply to workers across the nation.
+Eligibility hinges upon type of employer, number of employees, and the number of hours worked, and other criteria.